iamshadmirza/BlogsByShad/blogs/websocket-basics/README.md

 As we have discussed before:
 > `WebSocket()` constructor returns a websocket object provides the API for creating and managing a WebSocket connection to the **Server**.

 Here, the `wss` object will help us listen to the `Event` emitted when a certain thing happens.
-Like the connection is established or handshake is complete or the connection is closed.
+Like the connection is established or handshake is complete or the connection is closed, etc.
 Let's see how to listen to the messages:-
 ```javascript
 const http = require('http');